-When complete, the masterplan will bring at least 3,450 new homes, improved transport links, employment opportunities, state-of-the-art schools and stunning new outdoor spaces to this historic village.
+When complete, the development will deliver at least 3,800 new homes, improved transport links, employment opportunities, state-of-the-art schools and stunning new outdoor spaces to this historic village.

-The second phase of the masterplan commenced in spring 2019, which will bring further major infrastructure investments including a new M9 motorway junction, new education facilities and local amenities including recreational green spaces, as well as a further 1,000 homes.
+The second phase of the masterplan commenced in spring 2019, which will bring further major infrastructure investments including a new M9 motorway junction, 40 acres of business and retail space, new education facilities and local amenities including recreational green spaces, a marina, as well as a further 1,000 homes.

 “In my role as a local Councillor Winchburgh Developments have been immensely supportive and I am assured that if I need assistance with an enquiry that I will most certainly obtain that support from John Hamilton and his colleagues.
 The benefits of the Development are now really starting to emerge and in particular the Social Housing that these developments bring is of great importance to people who are seeking affordable housing.
 Furthermore, I know that local residents are so looking forward to the start of the next Phase which brings local schools, leisure facilities, M9 motorway junction, a Marina and Auldcathie Park which will bring fantastic benefits to Winchburgh.